Funding & Sponsored Research for Faculty

 Introduction to Institutional Funding and Sponsored Research

 Institutional Funding and Sponsored Research are responsible for all grant applications submitted by Barnard College and/or its faculty members to foundation, corporate, and government sources.
+We are part of the Development and Alumnae Relations team and work closely with the Office of the Provost.

 Our team provides support in the entire application process